 When it comes to our line of subsea LVDT sensors, ruggedness is the key.
-These units are specifically designed for use in sea water and other incredibly demanding environments, including some corrosive liquids.
+These units are specifically designed for use in sea water and other incredibly demanding environments, including a variety of corrosive liquids.

-With that in mind, it’s obvious that the transducers themselves must be constructed out of heavy duty materials (in this case, it’s welded 316 stainless steel with a thru-bore).
-This allows them to be suitable for the most rigorous applications in the world, with ten years of functionality being submersed in seawater depths up to 7,500 feet (2,300 meters).
+Our transducers are constructed out of heavy-duty materials (in this case, it’s welded 316 stainless steel with a thru-bore).
+This makes them suitable for the most rigorous applications in the world, with ten years of functionality being submersed in seawater depths up to 7,500 feet (2,300 meters).

 Stellar Technology currently produces three variations in our submersible LVDT series: the LWU60X, LWU61X, and the LWU65X.
-Each one has its own unique features (such as AC or DC power), though they are all equipped with some standard characteristics as well:
+Each one has its own unique features (such as AC or DC power), though they are all equipped with some standard characteristics such as the following:

 - Stroke ranges from ±0.5 inches to ±4 inches